crateio/distutils2/docs/source/install/index.rst

 a relative path, which will be interpreted relative to the installation base directory (your home directory, in this case)::

-   python setup.py install --home=~ --install-scripts=scripts
+   python setup.py install --home ~ --install-scripts scripts

 Another Unix example: suppose your Python installation was built and installed with a prefix of :file:`/usr/local/python`, so under a standard  installation